One of my favourite applications of personal AI use: I keep a dream diary inside ChatGPT, which I use for jungian analysis and dream interpretation.

 Reading this changed the way I pay attention.

 Dreams became less like meaningless mental residue and more like reflections of tensions, desires, fears, compensations, and identities operating below conscious thought.
+A symbolic language.

 And on Jung’s integration of opposites… Science and mysticism.
 Rationality and symbolism.
 Clinical observation and myth.
 He refused to collapse the human experience into a single framework.
 Instead, he held contradictions together long enough for something deeper to emerge from them.